Environmental Measurement and Modeling

 Cutler has traveled internationally in support of a joint FAA-EASA helicopter noise measurement campaign, deploying multiple acoustic measurement systems, and simultaneously collecting acoustic data from helicopters to be used for model validation and refinement.
 As a part of the NASA-sponsored Waveforms and Sonic boom Perception and Response (WSPR) team project, he developed a strategic set of U.S. test locations and communities for future dose-response testing of “low-boom” supersonic flights.

-Robert Downs, PhD
+Robin Downs, PhD

 PhD Aerospace Engineering, Texas A&M University